 Recently, we started moving away from traditional stepwise approach to therapy and are moving to a more individually based selection.
 We utilize each patient’s unique biologic and demographic characteristics to provide therapy that is both effective and safe in the long-term.

-Our Chicago clinic provides comprehensive, individualized treatment not only to address MS progression, but also to treat its multiple symptoms.
+Our Palos Heights clinic provides comprehensive, individualized treatment not only to address MS progression, but also to treat its multiple symptoms.
 Symptoms can range from fatigue and incontinence to pain and spasticity, and everything in between.
 We have access to all approved MS treatments and constantly evaluate new and experimental therapies.